 I guess I may overdo things, but having the fuel sources stored in colored buckets helps me evaluate how much I have of every kind of fuel, and I’ve got a bunch of buckets.
 You may want to stock some Zanfel for (Poison Ivy, Oak & Sumac Wash)

 I also purchased wash sinks, so I can discard the water outside should our sewer lines become backed up or shut off completely.
 It’s all about making plans for the unexpected.
 These are the “sinks” I have shown below.
 If you have buckets, those will work.
 Lindy’s 12-Quart Stainless Steel Flat Bottom Dish Pan

 4. Flashlight w/batteries/Solar Flashlights/Lanterns

 Don’t leave your family fumbling around in the dark.
-Make sure that you have several extra flashlights on-hand and also a stockpile of batteries to hold you over.
+Make sure that you have several extra flashlights on hand and also a stockpile of extra batteries as a backup to hold you over.
 I have flashlights with batteries, but I have several solar flashlights too.
 Lanterns with batteries or solar ones are awesome.